Colletes hederae

 Colletes hederae, the ivy bee, is a species of plasterer bee belonging to the family Colletidae subfamily Colletinae.

 Taxonomy

-These mining bees have been only recently described (Schmidt & Westrich 1993) as a distinct species.
-Until then, they were confused with another species of Colletes the morphologically very similar, but ecologically distinctive, Colletes halophilus.
+Colletes hederae has been only recently described (Schmidt & Westrich 1993) as a distinct species.
+Until then, they were confused with another species of Colletes that are morphologically similar, but ecologically distinctive, Colletes halophilus.

 Distribution

-They are known from Austria, Belgium, Channel Islands, Croatia, Cyprus, southern England, Wales, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Serbia, Slovenia, Spain and Switzerland.
+Ivy bees are known from Austria, Belgium, Channel Islands, Croatia, Cyprus, southern England, Wales, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Serbia, Slovenia, Spain and Switzerland.

 Description

 The females of Colletes hederae are on average 13 mm long, while the males are about 10 mm long, significantly larger than the common colletes.
 The thorax of the adults is covered by dense orange-brown hair, while each abdominal segment has an apical orangey hair-band.

 This species is very similar to the closely related heather colletes (Colletes succinctus) and even more to the sea aster mining bee (Colletes halophilus).